alexge233/relearn/README.md

 that they are not locked for MT access (you have to do this manually).
 Using `q_learning` you can then set/update the policy values by iterating your episodes.

-# Status

-Currently the supported Algorithm is a *Deterministic Q-Learning*.
-I'm working on a *Non-Deterministic* (Probabilistic) Q-Learning, and after that I'll Implement *Continuous* R-Learning.

-As of 0.1.1 the library is **WORK IN PROGRESS**

 # Dependencies

 There are **no external dependencies**!